laneyreed/Recipe-App/README.md

-# PlateShare - Vegan Recipe Web Application
+# PlateShare - Vegan Recipe Web Application: Version 3

 A comprehensive Flask-based web application for browsing, searching, and viewing vegan recipes with a modern, responsive interface and robust database integration.